-The 10 Best PVE Auto Rifles in Destiny 2 (January 2023)
+The 10 Best PVE Auto Rifles in Destiny 2 (July 2023)

 7. Quicksilver Storm — Best Destiny 2 PVE Auto Rifles

-An Exotic weapon previewing the upcoming Lightfall, Quicksilver Storm has a neat intrinsic perk that fires micro-rockets after landing a few hits.
+Quicksilver Storm has a neat intrinsic perk that fires micro-rockets after landing a few hits.
 Hitting enemies with a few of these rockets in turn enables a grenade launcher alternate firing mode.
 An all-around solid weapon, Quicksilver Storm feels great to use — it’s essentially an Exotic version of the old Steelfeather Repeater (RIP).
+Plus, with its catalyst it becomes a Strand weapon that has great synergy with Strand subclasses.

+How to Get: Quicksilver Storm Catalyst Guide – Any Data Port in A Storm Quest in Destiny 2 Lightfall

-8. Chroma Rush
+8. Perpetualis

-This thing really goes brrrr!
-With a small but excellent perk pool, Chroma Rush can wipe out adds like nobody’s business.
-It might not have an Origin Trait, being an older weapon from Season of the Splicer, but it’s still a fantastic auto rifle.

-Another great Arc auto rifle, The Last Breath can be obtained from the Prophecy dungeon.
-Like Chroma Rush, it doesn’t currently have an Origin Trait, but it has a ton of useful perks and few actually bad ones.
-Demolitionist/Adrenaline Junkie is one combination to consider, as is Subsistence/Frenzy.
+A craftable Strand auto rifle from Season of Defiance, Perpetualis can generate Threadlings with its Hatchling perk.
+It also has a number of great reload perks like Keep Away and Envious Assassin, making a strong pick even if you aren’t specifically looking for a Strand weapon.

+Obtainable from the Root of Nightmares raid, Rufus’s Fury is yet another Strand auto rifle.
+What distinguishes it from Perpetualis is access to perks like Reconstruction and Rewind Rounds, as well as being a rapid-fire weapon.
+Both of those perks, it’s worth noting, pair well with Target Lock.

-10. Duty Bound — Best Destiny 2 PVE Auto Rifles
+10. Chroma Rush — Best Destiny 2 PVE Auto Rifles

-Duty Bound is one of the few auto rifles in Destiny 2 that can roll the perk combo of Triple Tap and Fourth Time’s the Charm.
-This is something of a gimmick combination, but it can let you keep firing for ages provided you keep landing criticals.
-A more reasonable roll for most content would be something like Triple Tap and Vorpal Weapon.
-With its Origin Trait of Stunning Recovery, Duty Bound can be very useful against Champions (assuming anti-Champion auto rifle mods are in the seasonal mix).
-There’s even an Adept version available through Grandmaster Nightfalls.
+Finally, we have the stylish Chroma Rush.
+Introduced during the Season of the Splicer, the Chroma Rush is a versatile weapon for PVP and PVE.
+Its Rapid-Fire Frame and hefty perk pool presents all sorts of possibilities for dealing damage.
+Pairing the Feeding Frenzy and Rampage trait allows you to increase your reload speed after each rapid kill, as well as granting increased damage after each kill — this can stack three times and give up to a 33% percent boost.

+How to Get: Destiny 2 Chroma Rush Guide – How to Get It & God Roll